Azure/azure-sdk-for-net/sdk/storage/Azure.ResourceManager.Storage/samples/Sample2_ManagingBlobContainers.md

 ```

-Then we need to get the blob service, which is a singletion resource and the name is "default"
+Then we need to get the blob service, which is a singleton resource and the name is "default"

 ```C# Snippet:Managing_BlobContainers_GetBlobService
 BlobServiceContainer blobServiceContainer = storageAccount.GetBlobServices();